Math ClubMath Club

 8. Ex.
 120.8Application

-Compute the volume of the solid of revolution generated by y=xy = \sqrt{x}, x[0,4]x \in [0,4], rotated about the xx-axis.
+Compute the volume of the solid of revolution generated by y=xy = \sqrt{x}, x[0,4]x \in [0,4], rotated around the xx-axis.

 9. Ex.
 120.9Application